CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Mathematical problem and notation

 For some $r\in \N$, let $H_h=H_h^{(r)}$ be the finite element space given by

 where $\mathbb{Q}_r(K)$ is the space defined by the multilinear reference mapping of polynomials on the reference element with maximum degree $r$ in each variable.
-For brevity, we restrict the presentation of our numerical approach to the Taylor--Hood family of inf-sup stable finite element pairs for the space discretization.
-These elements are used in the numerical experiments that are presented in Sec.~\ref{sec:numerical_results}.
-However, these elements can be replaced by any other type of inf-sup stable elements; cf.~\cite{johnFiniteElementMethods2016}.
+For the numerical experiments that are presented in Sec.~\ref{sec:numerical_results} we used the Taylor--Hood family of inf-sup stable finite element pairs for the space discretization.
+These elements can be replaced by any other type of inf-sup stable elements (cf.~\cite{johnFiniteElementMethods2016}), when the proposed ghost penalty stabilization of \cref{Sec:nitsche_ghost_penalty} is applied.
+For brevity, we restrict ourselves to the presentation of the Taylor--Hood family.
 For some natural number $r\geq 2$ and with \eqref{Eq:DefHh} we then put

 The space of weakly divergence free functions is denoted by

 Finally, we define the spaces